babylonchain/btc-staker/docs/create-phase1-staking.md

 downloaded from https://github.com/babylonchain/networks/blob/main/bbn-test-4/parameters/global-params.json (for testnet-4).
 Note that one should always use the latest global parameter file.

-This command has several flag options:
+This command has the following required flags:

 - `--staker-pk` staker public key in schnorr format (32 byte) in hex
 - `--finality-provider-pk`finality provider public key in schnorr format (32 byte) in hex
 - `--staking-amount` The amount of satoshis to be locked.
+Should be in the range [min_staking_amount, max_staking_amount] in the global parameters.
 - `--staking-time` The amount of BTC blocks to lock for.
+Should be in the range [min_staking_time, max_staking_time] in the global parameters.
+- `--tx-inclusion-height` Expected BTC height at which transaction will be included.
+This value is important to choose correct global parameters for transaction (default: 0)
 - `--network` Specifies the BTC network this transaction will be sent, any of `[mainnet, testnet3, regtest, simnet, signet]`.

+Note that the `--tx-inclusion-height` flag must be set according to the expected inclusion height of the transaction.
+Otherwise, the transaction might be constructed by wrong version of global parameters.

 For example to generate one staking transaction that locks `0.05` BTC for one year, use `--staking-amount=5000000` and `--staking-time=52560`.